hanruihua/NeuPAN/README.md

 ## DUNE Model Training for Your Own Robot

-To train a DUNE model for your own robot with a specific geometry, you can refer to the [example/dune_train](https://github.com/hanruihua/NeuPAN/tree/main/example/dune_train) folder.
-Specifically, the geometry is defined in the `robot` section by the `vertices` (or `length` and `width` for rectangle) when the robot is in the initial state (coordinate origin).
+To train a DUNE model for your own robot with a specific convex geometry, you can refer to the [example/dune_train](https://github.com/hanruihua/NeuPAN/tree/main/example/dune_train) folder.
+Specifically, the convex geometry is defined in the `robot` section by the `vertices` (or `length` and `width` for rectangle) when the robot is in the initial state (coordinate origin).
 The training parameters can be adjusted in the `train` section.
 Generally, the training time is approximately 1-2 hours for a new robot geometry.

 You can use the `train` section in YAML file to set the training parameters for the DUNE model.
 The parameters are shown below: